-Allowances are payable by Councils to Councillors and Committee Members under Part 3 of the Local Government Finance Act (Northern Ireland) 2011 and the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2019, which came into operation on 1 October 2019.
+Allowances are payable by Councils to Councillors and Committee Members under Part 3 of the Local Government Finance Act (Northern Ireland) 2011 and the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2019.

-Guidance and determinations on Councillors' Allowances applicable from 1 April 2021 were issued by the Department for Communities on 8 March 2021 (Circular LG 07/2021).
+Guidance and determinations on Councillors' Allowances applicable from 1 April 2022 were issued by the Department for Communities on 25 January 2023 (Circular LG 03/2023).
 Details of the allowances paid to individual Councillors are published on Council websites.

-Following local elections on 2 May 2019, 462 councillors were elected to the 11 new councils for a fouryear term.
-Fermanagh and Omagh District Council had 40 councillors in 2021/22.
+Following local elections on 2 May 2019, 462 Councillors were elected to the 11 new Councils for a four-year term.
+Fermanagh and Omagh District Council had 40 Councillors in 2022/23.